alterNERDtive/VoiceAttack-profiles/README.md

 handlers used in imported profiles and have them call the corresponding commands.
 See the Elite Dangerous profile for reference.

+## Major Version Changes ##

+If a profile’s major version number changes (e.g. SpanshAttack 1.x.x to 2.0.0) there _will_ be changes to the profile that do one or any amount of the
+following:

+* command names / command invocation have changed
+* configuration variable name or format have changed
+* features removed
+* _major_ features added

+**If you see a major version number change in the release notes, please pay attention to said notes to know what you might have to change to get it to work!**

+If any of the steps are unclear, please see below.

 ## Need Help / Want to Contribute? ##

 If you run into any errors, please try running the profile in question on its